amir047123/amir047123/README.md

 ## Professional Experience

+### Project Manager at RENIX Lab Ltd, Narayanganj, BD (2023 - 2024)

+- Collaborated with the team to contribute to the development of web solutions.
+- Sought guidance from senior developers to address challenging problems.
+- Conducted unit testing to maintain code quality and resolve bugs.
+- Adapted to evolving project requirements and technological changes.

 ### Product Manager at ThinkyStorm, Dhaka, BD (2021 - 2023)

 - Led efforts to improve existing products based on customer feedback and evaluations.